behnamasadi/cpp_tutorials/docs/exception_handling.md

 {
     some code
 }
-catch (...)//... will catch any exception
+catch (...)//...
+Parameter Pack Expansion, will catch any exception {
-{
     some code
 }